17 Jun List: CP State gets bills passed in both Houses

 Below are bills of interest that passed both Houses and have either been signed by the Governor or are awaiting action.
+CP State has concerns with a few of the bills but supports or strongly supports most of the bills listed.
 We will keep you apprised of additional advocacy needed and the Governor’s action on these bills.

 24-7 OPWDD Hotline for Care Coordination Pilot — A.7357-A (Abinanti)/S.6274-B (Mannion) requires OPWDD to establish and administer a three-year pilot program establishing a 24-hour per day hotline where people with developmental disabilities and their families can get non-emergency, non-medical assistance to provide help, referral services, and counseling.
 Requires hotline employees to be knowledgeable.
 Hotline must be accessible for people with disabilities and for the six most common languages spoken in New York other than English.
 Requires a report to the legislature regarding the program’s effectiveness.
 Requires a report submitted to the Governor and legislature on or before the conclusion of the program evaluating its effectiveness.
 The law would be effective 90-days after being signed by the Governor.